score-json/nlohmann_json/.dotstop_extensions/README.md

 - `did_workflows_fail`
 - `coveralls_reporter`

-The expected configuration is: as follows:
+The expected configuration is as follows:

 ```
 evidence: